17 common Windows 10 problems and how to fix them

 Unfortunately, not all users will be able to see if this update is ready, meaning that you’ll have to investigate how the operating system update can be installed manually.

 Ahead of carrying out the upgrade, you should see which version of the operating system you’re currently using.
-This is an easy piece of information to find, Indeed you simply head to the 'About Windows' screen where it should tell you the necessary information.
+This can be found in the 'About Windows' tab in the Settings menu.

 Windows 10 "About Windows" screen